All available Volume Profile Free Pro versions are listed below (They are very similar and I don't want to publish them as separate indicators):

 - indicator is slow on TFs with long history 10000+ bars

-- /Value Area are calculated for a given range and updated on each bar.
+- Volume Profile/Value Area are calculated for a given range and updated on each bar.
 Each level has a fixed width.
 Offsets control visible level parts.
 Side Cover hides the invisible parts.

 - Custom Widh for levels - UI Style supports only width <= 4, hence this additional option